John Bingham: Later congressional career

 Bingham continued his career as a representative and was reelected to the 40th, 41st and 42nd Congresses.
 He served as chairman of the Committee on Claims from 1867 to 1869 and a member of the Committee on the Judiciary from 1869 to 1873.

 Impeachment of Andrew Johnson

 Bingham played a prominent role in combatting a number of early efforts by Radical Republicans to impeach President Andrew Johnson.

 On March 7, 1867, during House debate on a proposed amendment to a resolution renewing the first impeachment inquiry against Andrew Johnson, Wilson was questioned by Benjamin Butler as to whether or not he supported impeaching President Johnson.
 Bingham responded by declaring that, unlike some individuals, he was opposed to impeaching before having testimony.
-After the inquiry recommended that the House impeach Jonhson, on December 7, 1867, Bingham was in the sizable majority of House members present that voted against impeaching Johnson.
+After the inquiry recommended that the House impeach Johnson, on December 7, 1867, Bingham was in the sizable majority of House members present that voted against impeaching Johnson.

-On February 24, 1868, Bingham voted to impeach Johnson when the House voted to do so.
+On February 24, 1868, Bingham voted to impeach Johnson when the House voted to do so after Johnson having moved to oust Secretary of War Edwin M. Stanton in apparent disregard for the Tenure of Office Act.
 Bingham was voted to serve as one of the House managers (prosecutors) in the subsequent impeachment trial of President Johnson.